mloskot/mateusz.loskot.net/posts/2013/03/26/soci-3-2-0-released/index.markdown

 [new SOCI project leader needed](/posts/2011/11/07/new-soci-project-leader-needed/).
 Almost year later, I decided to step forward and become a new [SOCI project manager](https://sourceforge.net/mailarchive/message.php?msg_id=29565142).
+Maciej still occasionally helps in the project, he may be available to provide commercial support to SOCI users through his company [Inspirel](http://inspirel.com/).

 I would like to take this opportunity I'm writing about SOCI and thank Maciej for SOCI
 - quite a revolutionary C++ idea he came up with *decade ago*; for long-standing